telerik/kendo-ui-core/docs-aspnet-mvc/helpers/grid/configuration.md

 ### Custom Message

-The example below demonstrates how to define a custom `No Records` message.
+The following example demonstrates how to define a custom `No Records` message.
 In this case, the custom message is be displayed centered inside the empty Grid's data area.

 ###### Example